madetech/handbook/guides/welfare/raising_an_issue.md

 If you feel unable to have a conversation directly with the person involved, and they are a member of staff at Made Tech, then you can discuss this further with your mentor.
 They can help you find a way to discuss this directly with the person or discuss other routes to help resolve the issue.

-## Ask a colleague to intervene on your behalf

-You may ask a colleague or director to intervene informally on your behalf.
-In some situations you may not feel able to directly approach the person or people involved and so going via a third party to informally raise your concern for you is another option available to you.

-In particular, if you have a grievance with a director and feel unable to raise it directly, you should raise this issue either with the people team or with a colleague who can raise it for you.
+In particular, if you have a grievance you feel unable to raise with your mentor and feel unable to raise directly, you should raise this issue with the people team who can help.

 ## Seek Third Party Advice